13 Credit Unions That Don’t Use ChexSystems for 2025

 There are several alternatives to credit unions that don’t use ChexSystems.
 These include banks that don’t use ChexSystems, second chance checking accounts, and prepaid debit cards.

-Banks That Don’t Use ChexSystems
+Online Banks That Don’t Use ChexSystems

-Just like credit unions, there are several banks that don’t use ChexSystems when evaluating potential customers for checking accounts.
+Just like credit unions, there are several online banks that don’t use ChexSystems when evaluating potential customers for checking accounts.
 These banks may have their own set of qualifications for opening an account, but they do not rely on ChexSystems reports.

 Here are some of the top banks that don’t use ChexSystems:

-1. Chase
+1. SoFi

 LetMeBank’s rating